INFORMATION ON THE HEALTH SITUATION IN ITALY

 NOTICE TO STUDENTS AND PARENTS

 At the time if this notice, there are no cases of covid-19 in Perugia.
 Nevertheless, in light of the elevated U.S. advisory levels for Italy (level 3), and out of concern for your safety and well-being, the Umbra Institute will suspend the semester’s activities effective immediately.
 The Institute will assist all students in immediately preparing for departure, making travel plans and getting home safely.
+Students are asked to contact Umbra staff immediately if they expect any difficulties in making their arrangements.

 Although the advisory level was raised, this is not an emergency.
 But we have been instructed to ensure that all students have left the program by Friday, March 6, 2020.